 In mid September Alex Smith defeated Willie Anderson in a playoff to win the first Metropolitan Open.
 The Fox Hills Club on Staten Island, New York hosted the tournament.
 Smith and Anderson had finished the tournament tied at 300 and in the playoff Smith turned in a 74 against Anderson’s 76.
 Smith’s tournament rounds were 73, 74, 74 and 79.
 Jack Hobens and Marty O’Loughlin tied for third with 303 totals.
 First prize was $150 along with a gold medal and Anderson won $100.

 On Monday June 4th the Eastern Professional Golfers’ Association met at the Astor House in New York.
-The temporary officers elected at the previous meeting were made permanent.
+The temporary officers were made permanent.
 The president was George Low, Sr. An advisory board of six amateurs was selected.
 One of those was Samuel Y. Heebner of Philadelphia.

 Alex Smith won the Western Open for a second time in the third week of June.
 The tournament was played at the Homewood Country Club near Chicago.
 With the U.S. Open being played in Chicago one week later there was a strong field entered.
 Smith’s rounds were 82, 75, 75 and 74 for 306.
 Jack Hobens (309) finished second three shots off the winning pace.
 Willie Anderson and Fred McLeod tied for third with 311s.
 The fifth and last check went to Gil Nicholls at 313.
 First prize was $150 and a gold medal.

 The U.S. Open was held at the Onwentsia Club near Chicago in late June.
 Alex Smith won by seven strokes with rounds of 73, 74, 73 and 75 for 295.
 His brother Willie (302) finished second three strokes in front of James Maiden (305) and Laurie Auchterlonie (305).
 Willie Anderson (307) finished fifth and Alex Ross (310), now working in Massachusetts, finished sixth.
 Donald Ball made the cut and withdrew after the third round.
-First prize was $300.D
+First prize was $300 and the total was $900.

 George Low, Sr. won the Met Open at the Hollywood Golf Club in New Jersey in the second week of August.
 Low finished two strokes ahead of Isaac Mackie (296) with rounds of 71, 74, 75 and 74 for a 294 total.
 Jock Hutchison finished third at 297 and Dave Hunter was next with a score of 301.